spnkrtv/SemrushTestAssignment/README.md

 ## Step 6.
 Run the container

+Final step is to check running container.

 Run the Exampleapp container by typing at the command line:

 ```
 docker run exampleapp
 ```

+[Explore](https://docs.docker.com/) some more features of Docker if necessary.